Getting started with Test Engine

 Next steps

 That's it!
-You've successfully created a test suite, configured your Ruby project with a test collector, and executed the project's test runner to send its test data to your test suite. 🎉
+You've successfully created a test suite, configured your development project with a test collector, executed the project's test runner to send its test data to your test suite, and automated the process in Buildkite Pipelines. 🎉

 Learn more about: